-As a busy mom, a decluttered home where there’s less stress – and less mess – can feel like an impossible goal!
+As a busy mom, a clutter-free home where there’s less stress – and less mess – can feel like an impossible goal!

 Who has the time to pick up every day?

-If you find yourself dreaming of a home where you can walk without fear of breaking an ankle by stepping on a toy, you’re going to love these tips!
+If you find yourself dreaming of a home where you can walk without fear of breaking an ankle by stepping on a toy, you’re going to love these decluttering project ideas!